-An American gangster, Al Capone led a crime syndicate dedicated to smuggling and bootlegging liquor and other illegal activities during the Prohibition Era.
+An American gangster, Al Capone led a crime syndicate dedicated to smuggling, bootlegging liquor, and other illegal activities during the Prohibition Era.

-Born in Brooklyn, New York on January 17, 1899, to Italian immigrants, Capone quit school after the sixth grade and began to associate with a notorious street gang.
-He was quickly accepted as a member of the group led by Johnny Torrio, and became friends with another gang member by the name of Lucky Luciano.
-About 1920, at Johnny Torrio’s invitation, Capone joined him in Chicago, Illinois where he had become an influential lieutenant with his uncle, Giacomo “Big Jim” Colosimo, a major crime boss and pimp.
-The mob group was also involved in legitimate businesses and cultivated influence with receptive public officials, labor unions and employees’ associations.
+Born in Brooklyn, New York, on January 17, 1899, to Italian immigrants, Capone quit school after the sixth grade and began associating with a notorious street gang.
+He was quickly accepted as a member of the group led by Johnny Torrio and became friends with another gang member named Lucky Luciano.
+About 1920, at Johnny Torrio’s invitation, Capone joined him in Chicago, Illinois, where he had become an influential lieutenant with his uncle, Giacomo “Big Jim” Colosimo, a major crime boss and pimp.
+The mob group was also involved in legitimate businesses and cultivated influence with receptive public officials, labor unions, and employee associations.
 However, by 1920, Torrio and Colosimo clashed because Colismo resisted getting into the lucrative alcohol distribution business during Prohibition.

 Torrio had his uncle killed and took over the operation, making Capone his right-hand man.
 Heavily involved in illegal brewing, distilling, and distribution of beer and liquor, which were viewed as “growth industries,” Torrio took full advantage of the opportunities.

 Perhaps the St. Valentine’s Day Massacre on February 14, 1929, might be regarded as the culminating violence of the Chicago gang era, as seven members or associates of the “Bugs” Moran mob were machine-gunned down against a garage wall by rivals posing as police.
-The massacre was generally ascribed to the Chicago Outfit, although Capone himself was in Florida at the time.
+The massacre was generally ascribed to the Chicago Outfit, although Capone was in Florida then.

 The investigative jurisdiction of the FBI during the 1920s and early 1930s was more limited than it is today, and the gang warfare and depredations of the period were not within the Bureau’s investigative authority.
 Instead, their crimes fell under the jurisdiction of the Bureau of Alcohol, Tobacco, and Firearms.